mgeri/shippy/README.md

 # Shippy
-Golang training microservices to learn how to write microservices making use of protobuf and gRPC as the underlying transport protocol.
+Golang training microservices to learn how to write microservices making use of protobuf and gRPC as the underlying transport protocol and NATS for event brokering.

 It uses:
 * go micro v2 framework
 * gRPC
 * mongoDB
+* PostgreSQL
+* NATS for event brokering

 ## gRPC and go-micro v2